 Lebanese musician, producer and sound engineer Fadi Tabbal’s work consists of guitar pieces ranging from stripped acoustics to ambient and Electronic-inspired treatments.

 Often referred to as “the hardest-working man in Lebanon’s alternative music scene,” Tabbal relocated to Beirut in 2006, following studies in sound engineering in Montreal, Canada; he promptly established Tunefork Recording Studios, a specialized work-space which offers customized services including full band recordings, live sound, music production and composition.

-Tabbal is a full-time member of several Lebanese bands, including psychedelic rock band The Incompetents, pop group Safar, indie rock outfits Interbellum, electronic duo Stress/Distress and punk band Scrambled Eggs.
+Tabbal is a full-time member of several Lebanese bands: psychedelic rock band The Incompetents, punk band Scrambled Eggs, electronic duo Stress/Distress, and was previously part of pop group Safar, indie rock outfit Interbellum, and singer-songwriter Youmna Saba's project.
 His newest project The Bunny Tylers (with Charbel Haber) veers between drone, electronics, post-rock and noise rock.
-He also collaborates frequently with singer/songwriter Youmna Saba.

 Fadi Tabbal has worked with some of the most renowned Lebanese and International acts in today's contemporary alternative music scene, including Asil Ensemble, Kinematic, Mike Cooper, Postcards, Sharif Sehnaoui, The Wanton Bishops and Who Killed Bruce Lee, to name but a few.